hapax/hapax.github.io/assets/simple-physics.md

 ---

-**Exercise 2 (dropping balls).**
+**Exercise 2 (falling balls).**
 (a) The [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) was a hollow ball of steel designed for deep-sea exploration.
-It weighed $2.25$ tons (above water), had a diameter of $1.45$ m, and held the world record for deepest dive (until 1949) at $923$ m.
+It weighed $2.25$ tons (above water), had a diameter of $1.45$ m, and held the world record for deepest dive until 1949, sinking almost $1$ km ($923$ m to be precise) into the ocean.
 Roughly how long did it take to reach that depth?
 The viscosity of cold water is $\mu \approx 0.0016$ kg/m s.

 *Hint.* Assume it is travelling at terminal velocity, and Stokes' law applies.
 You should also take buoyancy forces into account!

-(b) Keeping with our theme of whimsical rulers, explain how you can use Stokes' law to determine the size of small iron spheres dropped in water.
+(b) Keeping with our theme of whimsical rulers, devise a practical scheme to measure the size of small spheres of known density by dropping them into water.

 ---